Forsyth-Creations/ros_rigor/thesis/02_Lit_Review.md

 ## Mathematics Behind the Kinematic Model

 The mathematics to control this swerve drive robot are largely inspired by LR2.
-I have expanded upon their notation to make it easier to read.
+I have expanded upon their notation to make it easier to read. **I"M GOING TO ADD MORE HERE SOON**